HamSCI/MSQP/Zenodo.md

 8. Select "no" if you do not already have a DOI, then click "generate DOI"
 9. Under the "Resource type" dropdown, select Dataset
 10. Under the "Title" Section fill in the following information: Callsign used, six character grid square, yearmonthday(s) operated, "Meteor Scatter QSO Party"
+    1. Example Title: W3USR FN21EJ 20250811-16 Meteor Scatter QSO Party
-11. Set files to "public," please note that this will make your files available to everybody, and that, once published, they ***cannot*** be deleted
+12. Set files to "public," please note that this will make your files available to everybody, and that, once published, they ***cannot*** be deleted
     1. There is an option to "Save draft" on the right hand side if the file is not ready to be published
 11. In the "Description" Box use the following template:
     - Callsign Used (or PSKReporter Identifier):
     *  Operator Names and Calls: